Items Description¶

 </ParsingDefinition>

-Support of DM53 messages for DTCs¶
+Support of DM53 Messages for DTCs¶

+The Diagnostic Message DM53 is used for Active Service Only DTCs (DM53).
 It is a subset of DM1_DM2Message and shows actual DTCs, not only the available diagnostic messages.

 <ParsingDefinition>